S11Kelevra/42-Core-Projects/README.md

 Fillit
 ---
 Packing problem solver for tetris pieces.
+Input is given to the program using valid newline seperated tetrominos (max of 26) output with a valid file will be a solution of the smallest possible square with each piece in its upperleft most position according to its order.

 Usage: `./fillit [path to file]`
 Output: